Superrehtard/old_diaspora_wiki/Win32-Gem-List.md

 This is a list of the gems i use on my beat up Windows 7 box to bundle and install Diaspora, June 2012.

 I had to source some odd ball pre-compiled binaries and run pre-release versions of some gems.
 Many of the gems, especially those with extensions, where a real **** to install!
-I am using ruby 1.9.3p194 with i386-mingw32, webrick.
+I am using tcs ruby 1.9.3p231 with some variant of i386-mingw32 and webrick.

-It seems to load in development mode with many problems.
+It seems to load in development mode but with many problems.
 Mods required to call to OleInitialize immediately when win32ole is required from a sub thread on windows to prevent exceptions from the incomplete wingmw32 for example.

 It is much preferable to run Rails apps on a dedicated linux box, or even a virtual Ubuntu box under Windows.